OpenGammaProject/NPES-JSON/README.md

 The documentation has been generated using [JSON Schema for Humans](https://github.com/coveooss/json-schema-for-humans) using the command `generate-schema-doc .\schema\ index.html --config-file .\jsfh-conf.yaml`.

+## Future Improvements

+- Making it possible to store multiple spectra in one file.
+At the moment this is only possible by appending multiple NPES JSON entries one after another in a single file.
+That works and it is valid JSON formatting, but it's neither officially supported nor documented.

 ## Supported Software

 This is not a fully comprehensive list, but if you are using this data format, please feel free to add your program and create a PR.